 The Clear The Air Film Fest showcases student-produced short films that address topics on air quality and lung health in the community.
 The films will be reviewed by our panel of judges and the highest scoring films will receive a cash prize.
-The winning films will be announced at the March 4, 2017 screening.
+The winning films will be announced at the screening at New People Cinema in San Francisco on Saturday, April 7, 2018.

 Professional and amateur filmmakers who are not students may submit films to the General Public competition.
 The first place winner of the General Public competition will receive $500 and a screening and the 2nd place winner will also have their film screened.
 Winners MUST be present at the screening and should be prepared to speak to the student filmmakers about their process.